 When the Dark Night of the Soul kicks in, you are more than likely to undergo a deep “grieving” that is at times, unexplainable.
-It can feel like a dark cloud that is trapping you in, and you might feel like crying for no reason.
+It can feel like a dark cloud that is trapping you, and you might feel like crying for no reason.

 Well, you’re not alone.
-This blog, among many other amazing spiritual websites out there, is here to simply remind you that this too shall pass.
+I’m here to remind you that this too shall pass.

 For many people, this can actually mean crying after years of pent-up emotions!
 Building the muscle to cry without having shame and guilt around it is in itself another huge relief for you in your healing journey.

-And as Jim Schmidt, another wonderful spiritual writer added in conversation, crying also releases toxins that shrink your muscles and suppress your immune system.
-When you are under stress, your body produces toxins that do both of these.
+Also, as Jim Schmidt, another wonderful spiritual writer added in a conversation with me recently: crying also releases toxins that shrink your muscles and suppress your immune system.
+When you are under stress, your body produces toxins that do both of these things.